WU-BIMAC/MicroMetaApp-docs/docs/tutorials/VideoTutorials.rst

 .. tip::

-  Please note that if you intend to use the Micro-Meta App on MacOS you might encounter difficulties un-zipping and launching the MacOS Zip.
-To address them please follow the instructions specified starting at minute 0:47 on Video 01
+  Please note that if you intend to use Micro-Meta App **on MacOS you might encounter difficulties un-zipping and launching the MacOS Zip**.
+To address these issues please follow the **special instructions specified starting at minute 0:47 on Video 01**

 02 - Launch App and load microscope from repository
 ---------------------------------------------------